-(2) "Business" means a commercial entity, including a sole proprietorship, partnership, corporation, association, limited liability company, or other group, however organized and whether or not organized to operate at a profit, including a financial institution organized, chartered, or holding a license or authorization certificate under the laws of this State, any other state, the United States, or any other country, or the parent, affiliate, or subsidiary of a financial institution, but in no case shall it does not include the State, a State agency, or any political subdivision of the State, or a vendor acting solely on behalf of, and at the direction of, the State.
+(1) "Business" means a sole proprietorship, partnership, corporation, association, limited liability company, or other group, however organized and whether or not organized to operate at a profit, including a financial institution organized, chartered, or holding a license or authorization certificate under the laws of this State, any other state, the United States, or any other country, or the parent, affiliate, or subsidiary of a financial institution, but in no case shall it does not include the State, a State agency, or any political subdivision of the State.

-(2)(3) "Consumer" means an individual residing in this State.
+(2) "Consumer" means an individual residing in this State.

-(4)(A) "Data broker" means a business, or unit or units of a business, separately or together, that knowingly collects and sells or licenses to third parties the brokered personal information of a consumer with whom the business does not have a direct relationship.
+(3)(A) "Data broker" means a business that collects and licenses or sells to one or more third parties the personal information of a consumer with whom the business does not have a direct relationship.

-(B) Examples of a direct relationship with a business include if the consumer is a past or present:
+(B) For purposes of this definition, a consumer has a direct relationship with a business if the consumer is a past or present:

-(i) customer, client, subscriber, user, or registered user of the business's goods or services;
+(i) customer, client, subscriber, or user of the business's goods or services;

-(ii) employee, contractor, or agent of the business;
+(ii) employee, contractor, or agent of the business; or